neul-labs/gity/docs/architecture.md

 2. **Observe** – Watch Service streams filesystem changes; for every event it:
    - Writes the new state into `sled`.
    - Publishes an `IndexDelta` message containing the paths that changed.
-   - Marks the touched paths “dirty” so `gitz status` can report cached results immediately.
+   - Marks the touched paths “dirty” so `gity status` can report cached results immediately.
 3. **Answer commands** – When a client asks for `status`, the daemon:
    - Looks up the latest `generation`.
    - Computes “suspect paths” using cached metadata and ignore rules.